 Why earn the Infant Mental Health Endorsement®?

-Who can Apply for Infant Mental Health Endorsement®?
+Who can Apply for Infant and Early Childhood Mental Health Endorsement®?

-An endorsement in infant mental health (IMH) is a verifiable process that a practitioner has attained a level of education as specified, participated in specialized in-service trainings, worked with guidance from mentors or supervisors, and acquired knowledge to promote the delivery of high quality, culturally sensitive, relationship-focused services to infants, toddlers, parents, other caregivers and families.
-Professionals eligible for endorsement range from those who have worked in the early childhood field for at least two years to those who have received a doctorate in their field.
+An endorsement in infant mental health (IMH) or early childhood mental health (ECMH) is a verifiable process that a practitioner has attained a level of education as specified, participated in specialized in-service trainings, worked with guidance from mentors or supervisors, and acquired knowledge to promote the delivery of high quality, culturally sensitive, relationship-focused services to infants, very young children, parents, other caregivers and families.
+Professionals eligible for endorsement range from those who have worked in the infant/early childhood field for at least two years to those who have received a doctorate in their field.
 Each level of Endorsement has a set of educational, work, training and reflective supervision/consultation requirements.
-For all levels, specialized work experience with infants, toddlers and their families is required.
+For all levels, specialized work experience with infants, young children and their families is required.

 PA-AIMH is an active member of The Alliance for the Advancement of Infant Mental Health™.
 PA-AIMH has licensed the use of the Competency Guidelines® and Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health® from the Michigan Association for Infant Mental Health with the propose of supporting infant mental health professionals across the Commonwealth.
 PA-AIMH is in the initial stages of implementation in collaboration with the PA Project LAUNCH Partnership, and is not yet accepting applications.